Former Chief Executive, Cambridgeshire County Council

 Policy Leaders Fellow Alumna, Centre for Science and Policy

-Gillian Beasley - a solicitor by profession - was appointed Chief Executive of Cambridgeshire County Council in 2015.
-She is also Chief Executive of Peterborough City Council, a role she has held since 2002, making hers the first shared role for two principal Councils in the country.
-As Chief Executive, Gillian is the principal policy adviser to the 61 County Councillors and the statutory Head of Paid Service, accountable for the Council's half-billion pound budget and for the work of around 10,000 employees across the Council and Cambridgeshire schools.
+Gillian Beasley - a solicitor by profession - was appointed Chief Executive of Cambridgeshire County Council in 2015 and retired in 2021.
+She was also Chief Executive of Peterborough City Council, a role she held since 2002, making hers the first shared role for two principal Councils in the country.
+As Chief Executive, Gillian was the principal policy adviser to the 61 County Councillors and the statutory Head of Paid Service, accountable for the Council's half-billion pound budget and for the work of around 10,000 employees across the Council and Cambridgeshire schools.

 Latterly she has been involved in negotiating with the government the setting up of Cambridgeshire and Peterborough Combined Authority.
 With the financial challenges in local government, Gillian’s focus has been on investigating further opportunities for sharing services across Peterborough and Cambridgeshire, which is already the most ambitious shared-services arrangement in UK local government.

 Gillian received an OBE in the Queen's New Year’s Honours list in 2009 for services to local government.
 She also holds an Honorary Doctorate in Business Administration from Anglia Ruskin University and is a Fellow of the Royal Society of Arts.